Generation

 You can execute the generated tests without any additional adjustments to the code.

-Asynch Test Execution Behavior
+NOTE: Asynch Test Execution Behavior

 If a load duration rather than a count is provided, the Skyramp worker tries to maximize RPS for the specified load test duration while collecting the latency and failure rate of those requests

-Set Authentication (if applicable)
+Set environment variable for authentication (if applicable)

 Skyramp’s sample application doesn't require any authentication.